ChicoState/PantryDjango/README.md

 This project is licensed following the MIT licene given in [License](LICENSE).

+## Getting Started

+The requirements and instructions to start the web server are provided below to setup the project and make it run on your Local Machine successfully.

 ## Requirements

 Softwares and technologies used in this project are mentioned in [Requirements](requirements.txt)